 - Upon successful deployment, the default browser automatically opens to the URL of the deployed web site.

 The application you created is now running in the cloud.

-You can deploy a web application to a Windows Azure Cloud Service instead of a Windows Azure Web Site.
+In some scenarios you might want to run your application in a Windows Azure Cloud Service instead of a Windows Azure Web Site.
 For more information, see Windows Azure Execution Models.
-For a tutorial that shows how to create a multi-tier ASP.NET web application and deploy it to a Cloud Service, see .NET Multi-Tier Application Using Storage Tables, Queues, and Blobs - 1 of 5.
+For a tutorial series that shows how to create a multi-tier ASP.NET web application and deploy it to a Cloud Service, see .NET Multi-Tier Application Using Storage Tables, Queues, and Blobs.